Édgar García (baseball, born 1996): Minnesota Twins

 On July 30, 2021, Garcia was claimed off of waivers by the Minnesota Twins.
 On August 31, the Twins outrighted Garcia off of their 40-man roster and sent him outright to the Triple-A St. Paul Saints.
 Garcia elected free agency on October 13.

 On April 20, 2022, García signed with the Mariachis de Guadalajara of the Mexican League.
-However, he was released on April 27, 2022, without having made an appearance for the club.
+However, he was released on April 27, without having made an appearance for the club.

 Washington Nationals

 On June 6, 2022, García signed a minor league contract with the Washington Nationals organization.
-García spent the remainder of the year with the Double-A Harrisburg Senators, posting an 0-2 record and 6.38 ERA with 15 strikeouts in 24.0 innings pitched.
+García spent the remainder of the year with the Double-A Harrisburg Senators, posting an 0–2 record and 6.38 ERA with 15 strikeouts in 24 innings pitched.
 He elected free agency following the season on November 10.

 Frederick Atlantic League Team

 On March 10, 2023, García signed with the Frederick Atlantic League Team in the Atlantic League of Professional Baseball.
+He pitched in 7 games for Frederick, but struggled immensely to the tune of a 14.21 ERA with 4 strikeouts in 6 1/3 innings of work.
+On June 4, García was released by the team.

+Fargo-Moorhead RedHawks

+On July 7, 2023, García signed with the Fargo-Moorhead RedHawks of the American Association of Professional Baseball.
+In 13 games for the RedHawks, he recorded a 5.50 ERA with 16 strikeouts in 18 innings of work.

+Lake Country DockHounds

+On August 15, 2023, García was claimed off waivers by the Lake Country DockHounds of the American Association of Professional Baseball.
+In 8 appearances for Lake Country, García recorded a 5.59 ERA with 4 strikeouts across 9 2/3 innings pitched.

+On February 14, 2024, García signed with the Charros de Jalisco of the Mexican League.
+However, prior to the season on April 5, García was released by Jalisco.

+Acereros de Monclova

+On May 5, 2024, García signed with the Acereros de Monclova of the Mexican League.
+In 12 appearances, he struggled to a 10.29 ERA, giving up 8 earned runs in just seven innings pitched.
+García was waived by Monclova on June 12.

+Guelph Royals

+On April 28, 2025, García signed with the Guelph Royals of the Intercounty Baseball League.

-Pitching Style
+Pitching style

 García is known for an excellent 87 mph slider that has hard, downward action and generates more whiffs/swing compared to other pitchers' sliders.